Shopify/eng-intern-assessment-react/README.md

 - Stop the stopwatch to pause the timer.
 - Displays Laps when a button is pressed.
 - Reset the stopwatch to zero.

-You will be provided with a basic project structure that includes the necessary files and dependencies.
-Your task is to write the code to implement the stopwatch functionality and ensure that it works correctly.

 ## Project Setup
 To get started with the project, follow these steps: